grafana/tutorials/content/tutorials/stream-metrics-from-telegraf-to-grafana.md

 In this tutorial, you'll:

-- Setup Telegraf and output measurements directly to Grafana in near real-time
+- Setup Telegraf and output measurements directly to Grafana time series panel in near real-time

 {{% class "prerequisite-section" %}}
 #### Prerequisites